emory-canyoneers/canyon/backend/README.md

 - New endpoints will always require authentication unless ignored in `WebSecurityConfig.java`, including static content served on the main webpage.
 - If you would like to replace the current static content in `resources/` using some framework such as React or Svelte, you will have to run their respective build commands and place the built files (often found in `build/`) into the `resources/static/` directory.

 This is all you need to begin contributing to this project; read up on Spring Boot/MongoDB documentation, remember that editted Java objects need to be re-saved into the repository, and happy coding!
+(See [testing](#testing) for deployment information.)

 ## Testing